 Correct: A circuit supplying the primary of an isolating transformer shall not exceed 300 volts between conductors.
 Incorrect: The voltage of a circuit supplying the primary of an isolating transformer shall not exceed 300 volts between conductors.

-- 3.2.6 Formulas and Equations.
-Formulas and equations shall be expressed in standard mathematical symbols. - 3.2.7 Units of Measurement. - 3.2.7.1 Measurement System of Preference.
-Metric units of measurement are in accordance with the modernized metric system known as the International System of Units (SI). - 3.2.7.2 Dual System of Units.
+- 3.3 Formulas and Equations.

+- 3.3.1 Usage.
+Formulas and equations shall be expressed in standard mathematical symbols.

+- 3.4 Units of Measurement.

+- 3.4.1 Measurement System of Preference.
+Metric units of measurement shall be in accordance with the modernized metric system known as the International System of Units (SI). - 3.4.2 Dual System of Units.
 The SI units shall appear first, and the inch-pound units shall immediately follow in parenthesis.
-In tables the SI and inch-pound units shall appear in separate columns. - 3.2.7.3 Trade Sizes.
+In tables the SI and inch-pound units shall appear in separate columns. - 3.4.3 Trade Sizes.
 Where the actual measured size of a product is not the same as the nominal size, trade size designators shall be used rather than dimensions.
-Trade practices shall be followed in all cases. - 3.2.7.4 Extracted Material.
-Where material is extracted from another standard, the context of the original material shall not be compromised or violated.
-Any editing of the extracted text shall be confined to making the style consistent with that of the documents. - 3.2.7.5 Industry Practice.
-Where industry practice is to express units in inch-pound units, the inclusion of SI units shall not be required.

-- 3.2.7.6 Safety.
-Where hard conversion to SI would have a negative impact on safety, the soft conversion shall be used. - 3.2.7.7 Approximate Conversion.
-The conversion from inch-pound units to SI units shall be permitted to be an approximate conversion. - 3.2.7.8 Standard Conversions.
-See Annex B for information on standard conversions. - 3.2.7.9 Units.
+Trade practices shall be followed in all cases. - 3.4.4 Industry Practice.
+Where industry practice is to express units in inch-pound units, the inclusion of SI units shall not be required. - 3.4.5 Safety.
+Where hard conversion to SI would have a negative impact on safety, the soft conversion shall be used. - 3.4.6 Approximate Conversion.
+The conversion from inch-pound units to SI units shall be permitted to be an approximate conversion. - 3.4.7 Standard Conversions.
+See Annex B for information on standard conversions. - 3.4.8 Units.
 For dimensions less than 1 m, the SI unit shall be expressed as mm.
 For dimensions from 1 m to less than 1 km, the SI units shall be expressed in m.
-For dimensions of 1 km or greater, the SI units shall be expressed as km. - 3.3 Writing Style.
-These guidelines shall be followed to help produce clear, unambiguous language.
+For dimensions of 1 km or greater, the SI units shall be expressed as km. - 3.5 Writing Style.
+These guidelines shall be followed to help produce clear, unambiguous language. - 3.5.1 General Guidelines. - 3.5.1.1 Sentence Structure.
+Short, simple declarative sentences shall be used.
+Writing rules in long sentences full of commas, dependent clauses, and parenthetical expressions creates confusion and misunderstanding and shall be avoided.
+Requirements shall be written in multiple sentences or expressed using a list or table, or both to provide clarity.

-3.3.1 General Guidelines.